Korean shamanism: Offerings at the gut

-At rr, food is offered to the spirits.
-This will often include fish, rice, tteok rice cakes, eggs, sweets, nuts, biscuits, fruit, and meat.
-Some of this food will be cooked, some will be offered raw.
-To provide meat, animal sacrifice occurs at most rr, although is rare in televisual, cinematic, and museum depictions of these rites.
-A cow or pig killed for the purpose may be butchered in the shrine room; the carcass may be impaled on the trident; if it fails to balance, then this is seen as evidence that the deities do not accept the offering.
+At a rr, food is offered to supernatural beings, some of it cooked but some raw.
+This often includes fish, rice, tteok rice cakes, eggs, sweets, nuts, biscuits, fruit, and meat.
+To provide meat, animal sacrifice occurs at most rr; a cow or pig killed for the purpose may be butchered in the shrine room.
+The carcass may be impaled on the trident; if it fails to balance, this is seen as evidence that the deities do not accept the offering.
 When the ritual is intended to invoke Buddhist spirits, the food offerings may be vegetarian; offering these entities meat would offend them.
-Food offerings may also be set out at the side for wandering spirits who are attracted by the ritual, an act designed to avoid mishaps they could cause.
+Food offerings may also be set out for wandering spirits attracted by the ritual, an act designed to avoid mishaps they could cause.

-Offered alongside the food will often be alcoholic drinks, typically soju, as well as non-food items like incense, cloth, money (both real and imitation), and paper flowers.
+Offered alongside the food will often be alcoholic drinks, typically soju, and non-food items like incense, cloth, money (both real and imitation), and paper flowers.
 The color of the flowers may indicate to whom they are offered; pink for the spirits of military generals, white for Buddhist deities, and multi-colored for ancestral spirits.
-The material used for the rr will often be bought in a manmulsang shop, which specialises in traditional religious paraphernalia.
-In modern South Korea, the ritual paraphernalia used is often of poor quality because it is intended to be burnt following the ceremony.
+The material used for the rr will often be bought in a manmulsang shop, which specialises in religious paraphernalia.
+In modern South Korea, this ritual paraphernalia used is often of poor quality because it is intended to be burnt following the ceremony.

-These may be placed on offering tables; one table will be the rr, devoted to the rr gods, while the other table will be the rr, devoted to ancestral spirits.
+Offerings may be placed on tables; one table will be the rr, devoted to the Musok gods, while the other table will be the rr, devoted to ancestral spirits.
 The rr will often perform divination to determine if the offerings have been accepted by the supernatural beings.
-It is considered important for the person giving these offerings to do so with sincerity and devotion, with the mudang undertaking a form of divination called "weighing the sincerity" (mr) to determine if this has been the case.
+It is considered important for the person giving these offerings to do so with sincerity and devotion, with the rr undertaking a form of divination called "weighing the sincerity" (mr) to determine if this has been the case.
 The emotional influence on the audience is considered evidence of its efficacy.

-During the ritual, attendees may be expected to give additional offerings of money to the rr, often while they are possessed, intended as thanks both to them and to the spirits.
+During the ritual, attendees may be expected to give money to the rr, often while the latter are possessed, intended as thanks both to them and to the spirits.
 These offerings, given in addition to the ritual fee, are called mr or mr. Any real money presented as offerings to the deities will be taken by the rr.

-Much of the food assembled for the rr will then be distributed and consumed by the attendees at the end of the ritual, having been charged by auspiciousness by its involvement in the rite.
-Attendees may distribute some of this food to non-attendees once they get home; they may also set some aside to feed any wandering spirits that might have followed them from the rr.
-In some rr, especially those held at gut dang shrines, food will also be left to decay.